Start a Chapter

 - Names of students planning to join the Chapter with the e-mail addresses of any officers

-- $50 fee (please make check out to National History Club).
-This is a yearly fee.
+- $70 enrollment fee (please make check out to National History Club).
+Dues for subsequent years are $50.

 Please send the letter to: